mrcatacroquer/yayagram/readme.md

 ```

 # Software
-Let's talk about the software needed for this project.
+Let's now talk about the software needed for this project.

+### Yayagram Python code
+Get the code I wrote from github: https://github.com/mrcatacroquer/Yayagram

+You can place the "yayagram.py", "yayagram.conf" and "Adafruit_Thermal.py" files at the Pi Desktop.

 ### Telegram
 This project use Telegram to send and receive messages using the Raspberry Pi.